flo-77/go2_navigation_thesis/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-> Locomotion has been validated on ROS 2 Humble after fixing controller plugin discovery and ensuring a clean overlay environment.
+> Locomotion has been validated on ROS 2 Jazzy in Docker after fixing controller plugin discovery and ensuring a clean overlay environment.

 ## 🏗 Repository Structure